dalibor/dalibornasevic.com/_posts/2016-03-20-handling-bounces-fbls-and-list-unsubscribes.md

 ### List-Unsubscribe

 [List-Unsubscribe](http://www.list-unsubscribe.com/) is an optional header field defined in [RFC 2369](http://www.rfcreader.com/#rfc2369).
-ISP that support the List-Unsubscribe header (Gmail for example) will provide a botton in their UI for users to unsubscribe without going to the ESP's website.
+ISPs that support the List-Unsubscribe header (Gmail for example) will provide a button in their UI for users to unsubscribe without going to the ESP's website.
 List-Unsubscribe header is not a substitute method for unsubscribing, there still needs to be an unsubscribe link visible in the email content.

 List-Unsubscribe can be either a mailto and/or URI.
 There are some email providers like Microsoft that support [only mailto](https://mail.live.com/mail/junkemail.aspx).
 So the recommendation is to always have mailto and optionally use URI version.